New Democrats (United States): Origins

 During the 1970s energy crisis, the United States faced stagflation, that is, both increasing inflation and decreasing economic growth.
 The 1974 midterm elections, according to historian Brent Cebul, "are remembered for the arrival of the 'Watergate babies' in the House of Representatives, but the New Democrats' first electoral wave was broader and deeper still...some western and northeastern officials like [Michael] Dukakis were dubbed Atari Democrats thanks to their veneration of new, entrepreneurial, high-technology sectors of the economy.
 This group, which included [Gary] Hart and California Governor Jerry Brown, also sometimes called themselves 'New Liberals' in an effort to signal their support for traditional liberal social values even as they pursued market-oriented and perhaps less bureaucratic ways of governing."
 Another "primary strand" could be found in "the South, often as self-consciously 'centrist' Democrats.
 Led by politicians like Georgia Senator Sam Nunn, the southern centrists echoed southern Democrats of the past in their skepticism for targeted welfare or antipoverty programs, and they also looked forward to stimulating the region's post-industrial and 'post-racial' future."

+A productivity deficit as a possible factor in 1970s economic turbulence, and structural or statistical analyses thereof, helped to reshape Democratic partisan platforms.
+Simon Torracinta argues that, "by the Nixon period, the narrative of the service transition had become mainstream wisdom", resulting in the establishment of the National Commission on Productivity (NCP).
+Before assessing postindustrial productivity, the non-partisan commission first had to determine what productivity entailed in the service sector.
+Torracinta contends that, in service domains such as "teaching, in which the quality itself is judged in terms of the labor involved, productivity increases were intrinsically limited or unsystematic—a phenomenon extended to government, education, arts, restaurants, retailing, and leisure."
+Despite scholarly conflict over which meanings to ascribe to productivitity in a postindustrial economy, bipartisan fiscal advisors attempted to apply structural models such as the Baumol effect ("cost disease"), where "all such services would face unavoidably cumulative increases in real costs as against manufactured goods."
+The industrial sector, its productivity measured by statistics on goods produced, bore the burden of stagnant postindutrial productivity.
+Since the Baumol "ratio of outputs of the two sectors remained constant", then an "ever-greater proportion of the labor force would be occupied in the 'nonprogressive' sector while the labor employed in the 'progressive' sector would approach zero."
+Industrial productivity outpacing postindutrial productivity in turn spurred a "declining rate of growth compared to the growth of the labor force."